Schefflera-Arboricola/Grocery-Store-Site/README.md

 4. External APIs: Stripe for online payments, Twilio for OTPs
 5. Ability to search Products based on category, ratings, and various other product features
 6. Product recommendation systems for customers based on their previous orders and for showing similar products of a given product based on product description.
+7. Scheduled tasks for sending daily email reminders and monthly reports using flask-mail and Celery.
+8. using flask_caching for caching.

 <hr>
 <br>